fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 the closest you can get to confidence in it is by feeling the gap being narrow enough that it is worth to take a risk.

-## Is It True That You Need an Hour to Evaluate a Developer?

-## How to Balance Team Specialization With Generalist Skills in Development?

-## What Are the Best Practices for Conducting Technical Interviews?

-## What Are the Risks of Neglecting Developer Onboarding Processes?

-## How Long Does It Take to Measure a Developer’s Caliber?

-## Do You Need to Be a Genius to Succeed in IT?

-## Do You Research IT Companies Before Interviews?

-## Are Biases an Issue in Software Recruitment?

-## Is political savvy necessary for career growth in IT, or should developers focus purely on technical skills?

-## Am I at a Bootcamp-Level of Development Skill?

-## What If You Took the Wrong Job in IT?

 ## How to Balance Team Specialization With Generalist Skills in Development?

 ## What Are the Best Practices for Conducting Technical Interviews?